GiulaiB/GiulaiB/README.md

 <h1>👋 Hey, I'm Giulia </h1>

-I'm a physics student working at the intersection of history of physics and physics education.
+I'm a physics student working at the intersection of History of Physics and Physics Education.

 <h3>🧰 My toolkit </h3>